13 Essential ELL Strategies to Support Students (with Classroom Examples)

 For more advanced learners, keep an eye out for other songs and reading passages where the characters repeat the same actions, so that students can notice the correct form of the verbs by themselves!

-Classifying is a great learning strategy that most of us use without even thinking, but it’s particularly useful for ELL students who have the daunting task of learning about various subjects in a language different from their own.
+Classifying is especially useful for ELL students who have to learn about various subjects in a language different from their own.

 Classifying involves grouping information together in a way that will help students understand and remember it.
-The great thing about classifying is that your students can do it in whatever way works best for them in terms of other learning strategies.
+The great thing about classifying is that it’s very flexible–your students can do it in whatever way works best for them, depending on the topic.

-Let’s imagine you’re teaching a geography lesson about countries of the world.
-Perhaps, if your student is a visual learner, they would benefit from maps (maybe even interactive ones if you have access to technology) which they can model depending on their own needs, using pictures of the food eaten, style of dress worn and traditional customs practiced in each country.
+Let’s say you’re teaching a geography lesson about countries of the world.
+Perhaps, if your student is a visual learner, they would benefit from maps.
+They might focus on pictures of the food, style of dress or traditional customs in each country.

 So, there you are!